 HNO2 decomposes to HNO3, NO, H2O when temperature is increased in the solution.

 HNO2 does not dissociate completely in the water.
+Therefore its aqueous solution H+ concentration is very less when it compare with HNO2 concentration.

 Nitrous acid can be oxidized because nitrogen atom is at +3 oxidation state.
 Therefore HNO2 can reduce acidic potassium permanganate ( H+ / KMnO4 ).